Fri 29 Apr 2011

 and my world froze on its axis and altered forever. i had never seen anything so ludicrously beautiful. wish made flesh, mundane and miracle, mine mine mine. for all that would unfold across that room and through that night, in that moment, i was any new mother. and he was my boy.

-Dave drove and i sat in the car like a skinless thing, staring bewildered and raw at the world around me. i climbed the hill to the tower on shaking legs, because i had been on bedrest nearly three weeks and had not walked further than from a wheelchair to a toilet. i had given birth less than forty-eight hours before.
+on that day, Dave drove…and i sat in the car like a skinless thing, staring bewildered and raw at the world around me. i climbed the hill to the tower on shaking legs, because i had been on bedrest nearly three weeks and had not walked further than from a wheelchair to a toilet. it had been less than forty-eight hours since i had given birth.

-i stood in the rain that Sunday afternoon and only when Dave stepped a few feet away did i dare speak him aloud for the first time.
+i stood in the rain, quiet. only when Dave stepped away did i dare speak him aloud for the first time.

-i had a son, i whispered to the water and the wind. his name was Finn.
+i had a son, i whispered into the wind and the water. his name was Finn.

 i am not afraid anymore.